ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 {: #continuous-deployment-to-kubernetes-6}
 {: step}

-1. Follow the breadcrumbs on the upper left of the screen and click on the first entry after of `<your-initials>-mynodestarter` after `Toolchains`
+1. Follow the breadcrumbs on the upper left of the screen and click on the first entry after of `<your-initials>-mynodestarter` after `Toolchains`.
 1. Click the link under the **Repositories** tile, a new browser tab will open to the repository.
 1. Click on the `utils.js` file and then click on **Edit**.
 1. Make a simple change, for example change "Welcome to" to something else.